What is a Bed Bug?

 Costs of Treating High Profile Areas

-There are few options for locations like these, as many times treating a bed bug infestation can be costly and timely.
-Inability to buy new mattresses, furniture, and bedding further increases the spread of bed bugs.
+There are few options for locations like these, as many times treating an infestation can be costly and timely.
+Inability to buy new mattresses, furniture, and bedding further increases the spread.
 However, with heavy cleaning and new furniture, there can be relief from infestation.
 Even higher availability of clothing can provide increased relief from infestation.

 However, it is not only those in poverty that are highly infested.
-In the United States, statistics show that New York City has the highest rate of bed bug infestation and population.
+In the United States, statistics show that New York City has the highest rate of infestation and population.

-Because the city is so tightly packed and has so much of its population living in apartments and other housing complexes, bed bugs have spread rapidly.
+Because the city is so tightly packed and has so much of its population living in apartments and other housing complexes, they have spread rapidly.
 Thus, even those living in more expensive, better conditions suffer from infestations.

-While many people bring the bed bugs in on their clothing, they can also be spread in emergency transportation vehicles and on workers.
-Once bed bugs are introduced into public health facilities, there is an incredibly wide scope of possibility for their spread.
+While many people bring the bugs in on their clothing, they can also be spread in emergency transportation vehicles and on workers.
+Once they are introduced into public health facilities, there is an incredibly wide scope of possibility for their spread.

 Once a medical facility has been infested, it can be highly difficult to treat.
 However, with the help of professional treatment companies and the EPA, it is possible to control.
 Individuals can protect themselves by keeping themselves and others informed of possible risks and risk management.